 Referrals are made, where appropriate, by the SENCO and SEN team for specialist SEN support services.

 We work in partnership with other education providers to make sure pupils make a successful transition to the next stages of their learning, through careful and co-ordinated planning.
 For the pupils at Archway this may not be at the end of a school year or Key Stage as pupils move to other provisions or back to school depending on individual needs.
 Parents/carers are fully involved in decisions about transition.
-At Archway we provide Achievement Reports for the pupil’s school to show progress and specific areas to work on every half term.
+At Archway we provide reports for the pupil’s school to show progress and specific areas to work on every half term.
 We also support the re-integration of pupils back to school.
-This is carefully planned and our Admissions and Reintegration Senior Leader alongside Inclusion Workers, where appropriate.
 We will support a return to school by attending meetings and supporting in class or in social time depending on the need.
 Transitions are bespoke to the needs of the child and can be gradual.

 At Archway we have a number of support staff who work alongside teachers and instructors in the classrooms to ensure pupil progress and independence.
 There are two members of staff in each classroom at all times and because a number of our pupils have behaviour difficulties, all pupils are supervised by adults for the whole time they are in the building in order to keep everyone safe.